JUUL is a manufacturer and distributor of electronic vaping devices (also called e-cigarettes) that can be filled with liquid pods.

 Are JUULs Banned?

 JUULs are currently not banned from being sold in most countries in the world.
-Consumers in the United States, the United Kingdom, as well as Canada can legally purchase its vapes or pods.
+Consumers in countries such as the U.S., the U.K., or Canada can legally purchase its vapes or pods.